pagesbydustin/my-project/docs/Docs/software.md

 - **Custom RTSP/HTTP Streams**: Use custom RTSP or HTTP streams for flexible integration with OBS.
 - **Low Latency**: Ensure minimal delay for real-time streaming.

+For camera setup details, see our [Camera Setup Documentation](av.md#camera-setup).

+For audio equipment details, see our [Audio Equipment Documentation](equipment.md#audio).

 ## StreamDeck

 StreamDeck is a customizable control pad developed by Elgato.
 It allows you to assign actions to physical buttons, making it easier to control your live streams, switch scenes, launch media, and more.